-Our audit included considering the appropriateness of accounting policies and assessing management's loan impairment methodology in order to compare these with the requirements of IAS 39 Financial Instruments: Recognition and Measurement.
+Our audit included considering the appropriateness of accounting policies and assessing management's loan impairment methodology in order to compare these with the requirements of IAS 39 Financial Instruments: Recognition and Measurement (IAS 39).
+We found the methodology applied by management to be in accordance with the requirements of IAS 39's incurred loss model.

-Specific impairments
+Specific impairment